OpusVL/odoo-batch-export/README.md

 ## Side Notes
 * Exporting the res.users model will result in storing password hashes for all users in the .csv file.
 This is effectively the same as the information stored in the database.
+* CSV File will be removed after compression.
+Make sure you have software compatible with unzipping .gz files if using this option